ethan-french/Cloud-Fraction/README.md

 ## models directory

 This directory contains the trained model from the script.
+Previous pickled model located in zip file.

 ## results directory

 This directory contains the results from the test set.
+Previous results located in zip file.

 ## data directory

 This directory contains the dataset for the model.

-**Running the script will overwrite the files in the results and models directories if they are not saved elsewhere**